Maksimka101/isolate-bloc/packages/isolate_bloc/README.md

 (look at `Library.name`).

 # Limitations
-Your events and states cannot contain any objects.
 If you will try to send one of the following items you will get `Illegal argument in isolate message` runtime exception.

 ## Lambda functions
 Your event/state cannot contain anonymous functions (something like this `final callback = () {}`).